 The main difference between logistics and supply chain management is that logistics focuses on the movement of goods, whereas supply chain management encompasses the entire process, from procurement to delivery.
 Logistics is a subset of supply chain management.

 While both are important to businesses, they approach operations differently.
-Logistics managers typically handle transportation, warehousing, and customer service, while supply chain managers oversee the entire process and develop strategies to streamline operations and reduce costs.
+Logistics managers typically handle the transportation, warehousing, and customer service, while supply chain managers oversee the entire process and develop strategies to streamline operations and reduce costs.

 An efficient logistics system is critical to businesses because it ensures that goods are delivered on time and in good condition.
 On the other hand, a well-run supply chain can be a competitive advantage, giving companies the ability to change customer demand and deliver goods faster and at a lower cost.